oci-hpc/oci-hpc-runbook-StarCCM/README.md

 After logging in using ssh, run the command `lsblk`.
 The drive should be listed with the NAME on the left (Probably nvme0n1, if it is different, change it in the next commands)

 The headnode will have the shared drive with the installation and the model.
 This will be shared between all the different compute nodes.
 Each compute node will also mount the drive to be running locally on a NVMe drive.
+In this example the share directory will be 500 GB but feel free to change that.

 If your headnode is also a compute node, you can partition the drive.